Surgical Procedures: Breast Reconstruction

 Disadvantages of a free flap reconstruction:

-- There is a risk that the flap will fail.
+- Although rare, there is a risk of flap failure.

 I do not want any muscle taken from my abdominal wall.
 Can you guarantee this prior to surgery?

-Although it is always a priority to take no abdominal wall muscle it is impossible to guarantee this prior to surgery.
+Although the goal is to remove zero muscle from the abdomen, this is not always possible.
 This type of surgery is based on blood vessels.
-Your surgeon is unable to know the specific anatomy of your deep blood vessels until you are in surgery.
+Also, even if muscle is not removed, it can likely be manipulated in order to access the blood supply.
+Sometimes your surgeon may order pre-operative imaging to assist them with surgical planning.
+However, even with imaging, your surgeon will only know the specific anatomy of your deep blood vessels when in surgery.
 If you choose to have this type of surgery you must understand that there is a chance your surgeon will need to take a small piece of muscle from your abdomen to ensure the success of the breast reconstruction.
-Mesh is often used to reconstruct the abdomen if muscle is taken to reduce the risk of post-operative hernia.
+If/when muscle needs to be taken, synthetic mesh is often used to reconstruct the abdominal wall in order to reduce the risk of post-operative hernia and/or abdominal bulging.
+The mesh used during surgery is usually dissolvable and considered safe.
+Your surgeon can review the risks and benefits with you.

 Are there different types of free flap breast reconstructions?